folk-js/allio/docs/ARCHITECTURE.md

-# Axio Architecture
+# Allio Architecture

-## What is Axio?
+## What is Allio?

-At its core, Axio is:
+At its core, Allio is:

 1. A **cache** of accessibility state from the OS
 2. A **query interface** to that cache